-After IndiGo, Air India bans comedian Kunal Kamra from flying on its flights indefinitely
+After IndiGo, Air India bans comedian Kunal Kamra from its flights indefinitely

 On Wednesday morning, Kamra posted a sarcastic tweet hinting at a double standard in the treatment of the ‘right wing’ and ‘liberals’.

-National carrier Air India announced late on Tuesday that it was suspending comedian Kunal Kamra from flying on any of its flights, hours after private airline IndiGo banned him for six months for heckling television presenter Arnab Goswami on a flight.
+National carrier Air India announced late on Tuesday that it was suspending comedian Kunal Kamra from travelling on any of its flights, hours after private airline IndiGo banned him for six months for heckling television presenter Arnab Goswami on a flight.

 “In view of the incident onboard @IndiGo6E, Air India wishes to inform that conduct of person concerned is unacceptable,” Air India tweeted.
 “With a view to discourage such behavior onboard flights, Mr Kunal Kamra is suspended from flying on any Air India flight until further notice.”
 The statement was made by Air India Spokesperson Dhananjay Kumar, according to the Hindustan Times